-- Amounts in excess of the Allowable Charge

-- Penalties for failure to obtain prior approval

-- Non-Covered Services

-Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Unless stated otherwise in this document, the Plan will pay 80% of In-Network Covered Charges until the annual Out-of-Pocket Limit is satisfied, at which time the Plan will pay 100% of the remainder of In-Network Covered Charges for the rest of the Calendar Year.
-80% 60% The Plan will never pay more than 60% of Out-of-Network Covered Charges.
+Out-of-Network servicesPenalties for failure to obtain prior approval Amounts in excess of the Allowable ChargeNon-Covered Services Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Unless stated otherwise in this document, the Plan will pay 80% of In-Network Covered Charges until the annual Out-of-Pocket Limit is satisfied, at which time the Plan will pay 100% of the remainder of In-Network Covered Charges for the rest of the Calendar Year.
+80% 60% The Plan will never pay more than 60% of Out-of- Network Covered Charges.

-HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 80%, after Deductible 60%, after Deductible
+HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 80%, after Deductible 60%, after Deductible • Prior Approval.
+Prior Approval is required for all inpatient admissions as well as specific outpatient medical